The ABCB Office is a professional, technical and administrative team that provides support to the Board and executes its ongoing work program.

-The ABCB is responsible for:
+The ABCB Office is responsible for:

-- Updating and maintaining the NCC
+- updating, amending and maintaining the NCC

-- Undertaking research projects and regulatory impact analysis
+- undertaking research projects and regulatory impact analysis

-- Consultation and liaison
+- consultation and liaison

-- Management and co-ordination of committee activities
+- managing and coordinating technical committee activities

-- Advice on policy development
+- advising on policy development

-- Information dissemination and awareness raising
+- disseminating information and awareness raising

-- Other matters as determined by the Board.
+- other matters as determined by the Board.